tosochalan/WordWebs/README.md

 ## Available Actions

-The available actions include:

-print_info - prints all basic characteristics of the graphs with scaling exponents in two regime degree distribution number_of_words - prints number of words per source text plot_degree_distribution - plots degree -> probability of degree graph with two regression lines (small and large degrees) draw_graph - draws cool (but kind of irrelevant) graph using spring layout
+- `print_info` — prints all basic characteristics of the graphs with scaling exponents in two-regime degree distribution
+- `number_of_words` — prints number of words per source text
+- `plot_degree_distribution` — plots degree → probability of degree graph with two regression lines (small and large degrees)
+- `draw_graph` — draws a visually interesting but not very relevant graph using a spring layout

 ## Text Sources